OpenFusionProject/openfusionproject.github.io/content/docs/reference/frequently-asked-questions.md

 ---

 ## Logging in

-### The Remember Me button isnt working, leaving me frozen in the login screen or simply not saving my login information.
-Is there a fix? {#remember-me}

-The Remember Me button doesn't currently do anything.
-As a result, you need to remember your username and password correctly to login, as while we can recover usernames, we cannot recover passwords if you happen to forget it.

 ### Can I use the same login information on every OpenFusion or OF adjacent server? {#same-login}